Tobey-AI/tobey-core/CONTRIBUTING.md

 8. Once you are done with your branch and you have committed all your changes, please follow the steps below:

-- Sync your fork with the original (*upstream*) project.
+9. Sync your fork with the original (*upstream*) project.
 This step is needed to guarantee that your fork is in sync with the latest status of the original repository.
-See the reference guide: https://help.github.com/articles/syncing-a-fork/

 **From your Fork**: